Frequently Asked Questions

 Q: What scholarships can I apply to study abroad?

-A: There are many scholarships that students can apply for, in the education abroad portal under the financial aid section there is a subsection for scholarships.
+A: There are many scholarships that students can apply for, and check out the link for study abroad scholarships.
 There is a list of scholarships and websites of where students can apply for scholarships.